Skip to main content

 A single 30-minute storytelling session has been shown to measurably change the chemistry between family members.

-A 2021 study found that shared storytelling doubled oxytocin levels and lowered cortisol, helping us feel closer and more relaxed.
-The Family Story Game is made to encourage this naturally, so no one has to act like a storyteller, and everyone gets their turn.
+A 2021 study found that shared storytelling doubled oxytocin levels and lowered cortisol, helping everyone feel closer and more relaxed.
+The Family Story Game encourages this naturally, so no one has to act like a storyteller and everyone gets their turn.

 Unheard Stories